hdfsyu/The-Mysterious-Prison/README.md

 # Story
 You got stuck in a prison for no reason at all, you have to escape to get back to you home.
 However...
 There are Clawgers!
-These monsters can throw you back into your sell if you can't defeat them!
+These monsters can throw you back into your cell if you can't defeat them!
 But there is a boss clawger too...
 Defeat him and you get to escape! (his minions wont know where the player is if he's defeated)
 # Building
 Make sure you have HaxeFlixel and flixel-addons installed,